syricano/belsy-final/README.md

 ## Contribution

-Contributions are welcome!
-Please open an issue or submit a pull request for improvements or new features.
+Contributions are not possible since it's a task project, but ideas are welcome!

 ---